Testing Areas that will be investigated within the Mindtooth project.

 Car simulator is essentially based on a typical real car setup (seat and dashboard with steering wheel, gearshift and all the common commands), while the virtual environment is reproduced through three screens, therefore without using any VR headset that would make wearing EEG sensors difficult (Figure 7).

 The desirable future employment of Mindtooth in public contexts such as research pilots and driving schools with likely high rates of usage per day, by people with different “head shapes”, implies particular attention to the adaptability and robustness of Mindtooth device.
 Furthermore, because of the presence of the seat headrest, any encumbrance in the posterior side of the head should be avoided.
-Also, concerns regarding the possibility of properly cleaning and disinfecting the device, including for example disposable electrodes, should be handled.

 1.1.2 Pilots’ training